 NordVPN and CyberGhost are equally secure in the sense of not leaking your information.
 However, NordVPN offers more useful advanced security features that its rival lacks, making it better for overall safety when browsing.

-You can see that it stores minimal logs, such as troubleshooting stuff, non-identifiable technicalities, and email addresses needed to keep subscriptions alive.
+It stores minimal logs, such as troubleshooting data, non-identifiable technicalities, and email addresses needed to keep subscriptions alive.
 What it doesn’t store is more important.
 This includes your IP address, timestamps, DNS requests, visited websites, and other user-identifiable information.

 The same goes for NordVPN, whose state-of-the-art no-logs policy is minimal.
 NordVPN relies on the most benign data to work.
 Such data includes your email address and the number of simultaneous connections to enforce its 10-device limit.
-No browsing history, location-related data, or DNS queries are stored.
+No browsing history, location-related data, or DNS queries.

 Winner: Tie 🟰